M&A branding: Bring on the Brand-Aid

 News has come about that CVS and Aetna are considering a merger.

 For anyone who has been through one, the words merger and acquisition can create a level of dread surpassing those that come with oral surgery or an extended stay from know-it-all in-laws.

 But why?
 What is it about mergers and acquisitions?
-What makes them any different than any other kind of corporate change?
+What makes them any different from any other kind of corporate change?

 First off, is the brand.
 Brands are emotional by design, and that applies to employees as much as it does to clients.
 It’s hard for both to shift their allegiances away from something they love, especially if their impressions of the alternative are neutral if not negative.

 Voids abound.
 Information voids, emotional voids, sometimes even physical voids can take their toll on people.
 Longtime colleagues are suddenly missing, no one knows what’s going on, desks sit empty, or commutes change.

 Then, there’s the money.
 It seems to simultaneously fly around like a swarm of bees and as scarce as martinis at a church service.